Saviour Square: History

 On 8 July 2012, at the square, the Rainbow art installation, made by Julita Wójcik, which consisted of a metal arch, covered in thousands of plastic colourful flowers, was unveiled.
 It became associated with the LGBT rights movement due its resemblance to its symbol, the rainbow flag.
 Said association, and its location near the Church if the Holiest Saviour, caused numerous controversies and protests by conservative groups, with many calls for its removal.
 The sculpture was set on fire during the night from 12 to 13 October 2012 by an arsonist.
 Between 2012 and 2014, the installation was set on fire by arsonists four more times, including by a large group of far-right rioters during the celebrations of the National Independence Day of Poland on 11 November 2013.
 It was rebuilt each time.
 It was eventually permanently removed by the city on 27 August 2015.

-In recent years, the square has become a meeting place for students, artists, and hipsters.
+In the first quarter of the 21st century, the square has become a meeting place for students, artists, and hipsters.